petermr/semanticClimate/ipcc/ar6/wg3/Chapter03/dict/README.md

 --make_json - just enter this.
 Not of current use, but required.

---make_ami_dict – uses the entities created in the above command
+--make_ami_dict – uses the entities created in the above command.

 --extract_abb - the abbreviation dictionary that is the output.